vediavictoria/Airport_Performance_Dasboard/README.md

 ![Dashboard Screenshot](Airport_dashboard.png)

-This project analyzes airport on-time performance using key delay indicators and presents insights through an intuitive, interactive dashboard.
+This project analyzes airport on time performance using key delay indicators and presents insights through an intuitive, interactive dashboard.
 It enables users to:

 - Monitor average delay times